Platja de Formentor, on the northern tip of Mallorca, Spain. engel.ac/Shutterstock

-With almost as many bays and calas (coves) as days in the year, Mallorca is, for many, all about the coastline and its glorious sandy beaches and rocky coves.
+With almost as many bays and calas (coves) as there are days in the year, Mallorca is famed for its coastline and a wonderful collection of glorious sandy beaches and rocky coves.

-There’s something for all tastes, from the wild sands of Es Trenc on the southern tip of the island to the white sands and windsurfing of Pollença and Alcúdia in the north.
+On the southern tip of the Spanish island, wash up to the wild sands of Platja des Trenc, or seek out the white sands and windsurfing of Pollença and Alcúdia in the north.
 The west coast boasts rocky calas and clear waters, while the east is home to sandy harbor towns and the party beaches of Badia de Palma.

 North coast